GeneralSergal/ORP/Docs/CONTRIBUTING.md

 - provenance and drift‑tracking mechanisms
 - anti‑degradation and fail‑closed constraints
 - the system map and architectural topology
-- all documents defining ORP v3.0 behavior
+- all documents defining ORP Δ behavior

 **There is no static file list.**
 The repository evolves, and contributors are responsible for reading and understanding the current state of the entire codebase and documentation before submitting changes.